elhamadjidi/Neural_machine_translation/README.md

 # Neural Machine Translation (NMT)
-This is a repository for a deep learning model using encoder-decoder architecture to translate german sequence to English automatically.
+This is a repository for a deep learning model using encoder-decoder architecture to translate german sequences to English automatically.
 ## prerequisites:
 - python 3
 - Keras 2.0 or higher